sagarvincent/sagarvincent/README.md

 There are many projects in this profile.
 The following is a list of top five projects that are my main priority at this time :
 ### 1. IHRD-R

 This is robot designed to perform time optimised deliveries to hotel room.
 The core of the project is finished.
-There are some further development planned like multi agent delivery, centralised
+There are some further development planned like multi agent delivery, centralised system for dynamic deployment of multiple robots.

 ### 2. WebScrapper